A study found lead in popular protein powders. Here's why you shouldn't panic

 Consumer Reports is calling on the FDA to establish enforceable lead limits in food and supplements to better protect consumers.

-"The FDA can take action if it finds unsafe lead levels, but the lack of enforceable standards means it doesn't happen nearly enough," Brian Ronholm, CR's director of food policy, said in the report.
+"The FDA can take action if it finds unsafe lead levels, but the lack of enforceable standards means it doesn't happen nearly enough," Brian Ronholm, Consumer Reports' director of food policy, said in the report.
 "The FDA's lack of funding and staff makes the problem worse."

 So what should consumers do?

-CR recommends avoiding all powders or shakes that have Prop 65 warnings, which are easy to spot with their all-caps "warning" labels and bright yellow triangles.
+Consumers Report recommends avoiding all powders or shakes with Prop 65 warnings, which are easy to spot with their all-caps "warning" labels and bright yellow triangles.

 It encourages shoppers to use its recommendations when deciding between protein powders, and to consider dairy-based options over plant-based ones when possible.

-And, as nutritionists have told NPR, snack makers and social media have convinced many people that they need much more protein than they actually do.
-While everyone is different, the U.S. Department of Agriculture's daily nutrient recommendation calculator is a good place to start.
+While snack companies and social media seem to be promoting high-protein everything these days, exact protein goals depend on your age, gender and activity level.
+That looks different for everyone, but the U.S. Department of Agriculture's daily nutrient recommendation calculator is a good place to start.

 Copyright 2025 NPR